 - You need to roll up reporting for multiple websites or significant site sections.

-- You need to retroactively add properties to historical hit data.
+- You need to retroactively add traits to historical data.

 - You want to keep tracking your mobile app with Google Analytics instead of Firebase.

 - You need to implement high-frequency event tracking like page scroll depth or element visibility.

 Finally, you may be wanting to use other Google or non-Google products like display advertising, big data, or CRM tools—that only integrate with premium analytics.
 Those products can work independently to give you information, but it often means labor-intensive and error-prone manual workflows.
 If you want everything in one place, you need a premium package that integrates all your data sources and provides that richer, more detailed view for much less effort.